 Forecasted changes: The rate of distribution shifts and associated management conflicts are anticipated to increase under climate change.
 All studies forecast generally poleward shifts in species distribution and productivity under continued warming (Cheung et al. 2008, 2010; Blanchard et al. 2012), often with a decrease of species diversity in equatorial regions, an increase in diversity in poleward regions, and the subsequent formation of novel marine communities (García Molinos et al. 2016; Cheung et al. 2016).
 These shifts are likely to increase the risk of management conflicts over transboundary stocks.
 For example, 23% to 35% of exclusive economic zones (EEZs) are expected to receive a new stock by 2100 under strong greenhouse gas mitigation (RCP 2.6) to business-as-usual mitigation (RCP 8.5) scenarios, respectively (Pinsky et al. 2018).

 Implications for adaptation: Establish and strengthen international institutions and agreements to better manage stocks shifting in and out of jurisdictions.
-Pinsky et al. (2018) make the following recommendations: (1) promote data sharing to foster the identification of shifting stocks; (2) use pooled data to inform collaborative management; (3) use side payments to incentivize cooperation and prevent asymmetry in winners and losers; and (4) develop permits that are tradeable across political boundaries to foster dynamic catch allocations.
+Pinsky et al. (2018) make the following recommendations: (1) promote data sharing to foster the identification of shifting stocks; (2) use pooled data to inform collaborative management; (3) use side payments to incentivize cooperation and prevent asymmetry in winners and losers; and (4) develop permits that are tradable across political boundaries to foster dynamic catch allocations.

 4.1.3 Ability for management to mitigate the impacts of climate change